-In the end, select all relevant parts which you want to have visible in Stellarium (click on the lines in the outline view containing the object names to light them up gray, then Rightclick-Select) and press Ctrl + J to optionally join them, then export to a single OBJ File Export Wavefront obj.
-In the export options, apply "Selection Only", and "-Y Forward" and "Z Up" Verify the new model loads correctly, e.g. in Meshlab10!
+When the model configuration is complete, select all relevant parts which you want to have visible in Stellarium (click on the lines in the outline view containing the object names to light them up gray, then Rightclick-Select, so that the triangle (mesh) icon has a colored background circle) and press Ctrl+ J to optionally join them, then export to a single OBJ File Export Wavefront obj.
+In the export options, apply "Selection Only", and "-Y Forward" and "Z Up" 9.

+Verify the new model loads correctly, e.g. in Meshlab10!